Centralized vs Federated AI Adoption: What Works Better?

 Conclusion

 Choosing the right AI adoption model is crucial for leveraging AI’s full potential in your organization.
 While both centralized and federated AI have their merits and drawbacks, a hybrid model can often provide the most balanced solution.
 Ultimately, the decision must align with your organization’s overarching strategy, culture, and growth objectives.
+For real-world examples, read about how a 500-employee SaaS deployed AI org-wide or the global enterprise rollout with Raidu in 3 regions.
 As AI continues to evolve, organizations must remain flexible and adaptable, ready to reconsider and revise their AI adoption strategies as needed.